Account Safety

 If privacy is a priority, consider switching from Gmail or Outlook:

-- ProtonMail — End-to-end encrypted, based in Switzerland, open source
+• ProtonMail — End-to-end encrypted, based in Switzerland, open source.
+Zero-access architecture means even ProtonMail cannot read your emails

-- Tutanota — End-to-end encrypted, based in Germany, affordable
+• Tutanota — End-to-end encrypted, based in Germany, affordable.
+Encrypts subject lines as well as body content

-- Fastmail — Not encrypted by default but excellent privacy policy and no ads
+• Fastmail — Not encrypted by default but excellent privacy policy, no ads, and strong security features

 Email Encryption Basics